Portavion/brainz/1-projects/Job application/Cover Letter.md

 ## Skin analytics
 Dear Skin Analytics team,

-I am writing to express my interest in the Full-Stack Developer position at Skin Analytics.
+I am writing to express my interest in the Fullstack Developer position at Skin Analytics.
 I am drawn to your mission to build a clinical quality diagnostic service for skin cancer using artificial intelligence and improve patient outcomes.

-I believe my experience in full-stack development, particularly with React, Node.js, and MySQL, aligns with the requirements for this role - as demonstrated in my personal projects.
+I believe my experience in fullstack development, particularly with React Native, Node.js, and MySQL, aligns with the requirements for this role - as demonstrated in my personal projects.
 Chalkr, an iOS climbing app (built with React Native/Expo, Firebase Auth, SQLite) [https://github.com/Portavion/Chalkr](https://github.com/Portavion/Chalkr).
 And Velock, a Santander Cycles search / availability tracker (React, Node.js/Express, PostgreSQL) [https://github.com/Portavion/velock](https://github.com/Portavion/velock).

 In my previous role as a Senior Transport Modeller at Arup, I gained valuable experience in data analysis and problem-solving.
-Additionally, my exposure to web development within the city modelling team provided me with practical experience in building data visualization tools.
-I am attracted to Skin Analytics' mission-driven environment and the opportunity to contribute to a healthcare service.
+Additionally, my exposure to web development within the city modelling team provided me with practical experience in building data visualisation tools.

 I am a self-driven, proactive, and thrive in collaborative environments.
 I believe my ability to quickly learn new technologies will help me rapidly contribute to the team.

-I am confident that my skills in JavaScript, TypeScript, MySQL, and my familiarity with AWS (through personal projects and experience) make me a great fit for this role, and I am excited for the opportunity to contribute to Skin Analytics' mission.
+I am confident that my skills in TypeScript and React / React Native make me a great fit for this role, and I am excited for the opportunity to contribute to Skin Analytics' mission.

 Thank you for your time and consideration.
 Guillaume